 The traffic you generate from social media can then be redirected to your life coaching website or blog, in order to push your potential clients further down your sales funnel – for example, by growing your email list!
 And because they already know who you are, they will be more likely to trust you and book a discovery call with you down the road.

-Social media is, by nature, social.
+Social media for life coaches is, by nature, social.
 These platforms are designed for you to grow a relationship with your followers, instead of providing a one-way line to dump whatever info you want on them.
 And you can’t successfully grow a life coaching business without having a trusted relationship with your clients in the first place.

-Figure Out Where Your Target Audience Is
+Figure Out Which Social Platform Your Target Audience Hangs Out On

 If you’re a life coach for professional women 40 years and up, it wouldn’t make sense to build your social media presence on TikTok.